 Applicants for the concurrent program should select the option for Public Policy/Engineering when beginning the online application.
 The departments may communicate about these applications while considering them, but admission decisions are independent and it is possible to be admitted to one and not the other program.

-For more information about this program, contact the GSPP Admissions Office at (510) 642-7888 / (510) 642-1940 or via at email@example.com or Philip Kaminsky, Executive Associate Dean of the College of Engineering and William, and Jean McCallum Floyd, Professor of Nuclear Engineering, at (510) 643-7749.
+For more information about this program, contact the GSPP Admissions Office at (510) 642-7888 / (510) 642-1940 or via at email@example.com or Philip Kaminsky, Executive Associate Dean of the College of Engineering and Professor of Industrial Engineering and Operations Research, at (510) 643-4927.
 Note that the two to three MPP/MS students are a tiny fraction of students in the very large College of Engineering and the program may be unfamiliar to many of its staff and faculty.

 PDST Tuition Costs for the MPP-Engineering Programs